How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 CST Application points

-The remaining 70% comes from your MSRA score (10%) and interview score (60%).
-The interview points come from the management and clinical stations for which performance relies on good preparation.
-All of these points are determined on the day.
-With the majority of points coming from your interview, preparation is key and our Core Surgery Interview question bank will help.
+The remaining 70% comes from your MSRA score (10%) and the management and clinical stations (60%) With the majority of points coming from your interview, preparation is key and our Core Surgery Interview question bank will help.
 Here is an example of a clinical scenario from our interview question bank so you know what to expect.
 Our CST trainees have pulled together all of the themes of questions asked in the past years recruitment rounds, ensuring you have all of the tools to help you prepare for your interview.

 CST-Question-3